 167. In many parts of the world, cattle production is grassland-based or partly grassland-based.
 In such systems, protein-rich grass and grass products form a significant proportion of the diet, and the target values for CP may be difficult to achieve, given the high CP content of grass from managed grasslands.
 The CP content of fresh grass in the grazing stage (2,000–2,500 kg DM/ha) is often in the range of 18–20 per cent (or even higher, especially when legumes are present), whereas the CP content of grass silage is often between 16 and 18 per cent and the CP content of hay is between 12 and 15 per cent (for example, Whitehead, 2000).
 In contrast, the CP content of maize silage is only in the range of 7–8 per cent.
 Hence, grass-based diets often contain a surplus of protein and the magnitude of the resulting high N excretion strongly depends on the proportions of grass, grass silage and hay in the ration and the protein content of these feeds.
 The protein surplus and the resulting N excretion and N losses will be highest for grass-only summer rations (or grass-legume rations) with grazing of young, intensively fertilized grass or grass-legume mixtures.

 168. Urine excreted by grazing animals typically infiltrates into the soil.
 This means that NH3 emissions per animal are reduced by extending the periods during which animal graze compared with the time spent with animals housed, where the excreta is collected, stored and applied to land.
 It should be noted that grazing of animals may increase other forms of N emissions (for example, nitrate-N leaching and N2O emissions).
-However, given the clear and well-quantified effect on NH3 emissions, increasing the period that animals are grazing all day can be considered as a strategy to reduce emissions (see chapter III, Field Measure 18).
+However, given the clear and well-quantified effect on NH3 emissions, increasing the period that animals are grazing all day can be considered as a strategy to reduce emissions (see chapter V, Field Measure 18).